 If the internet is down, you will not be able to make or receive calls using Teams.

-In the coming phases of the project, we will reach out to those with shared phone numbers, front desk/departmental numbers and call center phones.
+In Phase 2 of the project, we will reach out to those with shared phone numbers, front desk/departmental numbers and call trees.

 The 911 system in Teams will enable you to place a call from your computer to a 911 operator if there is power to your computer and it has an internet connection.
 Your location information will be your office location at UWM.
 If you are not in your office, you will need to provide your current location to the 911 operator.